ELTERWATER,

 The path led through woodland

-climbing steadily to a junction.
-There was a three-armed signpost
+climbing steadily to a junction, with this three-armed signpost.

 must be left here, as it says Colwith Bridge, and that is where